DiademSpecialProjects/DesignerFloats.jl/README.md

 ##### For non-commercial use, _provide attribution_ and tell me how you are using this material.
 ----

-The abstract type for all FastFloats is `BinaryFloat`.
+The abstract type for all FastFloats is `BinaryFLOAT`.

-There are two general types of BinaryFloat, SignedFLOAT and UnsignedFLOAT.
+There are two general types of BinaryFLOAT, SignedFLOAT and UnsignedFLOAT.

 Concrete types specify a Bitwdith (number of bits spanned by the representation) and a Precision (number of significand bits, including the implicit bit).